logchan/mitsuba-shapenet/README.md

+# This fork

+- Modify mitsuba `RenderJob` so that a scene can be rendered with multiple sensors without loading meshes again.
+- `-L trace` also prints scene details for debugging.
+- Perspective cameras prints its `cameraToSample` matrix.
+- A Python script to generate XML for rendering random camera poses.

 # mitsuba-shapenet

 Most ShapeNet models are exported from SketchUp with double-faces.
 In original Mitsuba renderer without back-face culling, there are black pixels when intersecting the 'back side' face.
 There are also some categories, such as cars, are not double-sided.
 Some of them only have flipped faces, which makes backface culling not work.